 After reading Causes and Crusaders (page 14), I’ve already come up with a few ideas.
 I want to hire Rick Schoepke as my personal trainer for one.
 Rick was diagnosed with MS in 2002 and some twelve years later, he has used the disease as motivation to adopt a healthier lifestyle.
 With his sons by his side and his wife cheering him on, Rick has done the Monument Avenue 10k and at least a half-dozen long-distance bike rides.
 Instead of feeling defeated by MS, Rick says, he accepted it as a challenge.
 With that kind of attitude, I feel like Rick could whip me into shape, too.

 Then there’s Meredith Polk, the “crusader” in the aforementioned article.
 Meredith’s commitment to helping families affected by MS represents not only all that is good about today’s teens (and I should know, I live with three of them), but also the work of community service programs in today’s schools, something I’ve always supported.

 Of course, it would be misleading to say that this one article or one issue of RFM has moved me to start making New Year’s resolutions again.
 I am a realist after all.
 But taken as a whole, the magazine truly is an inspiration, even for less-than-healthy nuts like me.
 So in my real world, as 2015 reveals itself, I will keep mumbling my intents, while remembering that nothing worthwhile is accomplished without effort.

-And more importantly, I’ll wish everyone a very happy and healthy New Year.
+And more importantly, I’ll wish everyone reading this a very happy and healthy New Year.